Vekselberg/evechecker/README.md

 Options:
 userid - Start checker in UserID detection mode, just write some words to your telegram bot. install/start/stop/pause/continue/remove - service management.
-By default service NOT start automaticaly.
+By default service NOT starts automaticaly.

-known.txt contain letter IDs and can be safety deleted any time.
+known.txt contain letter IDs and can be safely deleted any time.